 Intel Core i5 CPUs are what we call the “mainstream” CPUs.
 Whether a gamer or a professional, an i5 can give you excellent performance and value.
 As far as the question of how many cores an i5 have goes all depends upon the model in question.

 Looking at Core i5s broadly, they can have anywhere between 2-10 cores.
 The newer 11th and 12 gen Core i5 offer 6 and 10 cores max, respectively.
-However, Intel Core i5s from the previous generation can even feature as low as 2 cores!
+However, Intel Core i5s from the previous generation can even feature as low as two cores!

 The amount of cores an Intel Core i5 has generally depends upon what generation it belongs to and whether it is a mobile or a desktop-based CPU.

-In the following text, I will talk in detail about the number of Cores an i5 has, how the i5 has evolved across generations regarding core count and the differences between laptop and desktop-based Core i5 CPUs.
+In the following text, I will talk in detail about the number of Cores an i5 has, how the i5 has evolved across generations regarding core count, and the differences between laptop and desktop-based Core i5 CPUs.

 Also Read: How Many Cores Does an i3 Have?